QueenChristina/gd_dialog/copy_this/README.md

 If you liked this project, or felt this was useful, please leave me a comment and feedback!
 It would really make my day.

 And, if you ever make a game with this, I'd love a know!
 Please send me a link of your game so I can support it! <3

+Sharing about my dialogue system over social media and getting the word out there would help me immensely!
+Thank you!